Charging your Tesla is basically as simple as plugging in where there is electricity

 How fast you charge depends essentially on 3 factors:

-2) AC – If you’re charging on AC, which is most places, your charging rate is limited by:
+2) AC – If you’re charging on AC, which is most places, especialy those where you bring your own plug, your charging rate is limited by:

 - The size of the onboard charger in your car – this sets a maximum rate-of-charge.
-Many Teslas have a maximum AC rate of 11kW, but on older Model Ss, this can be doubled to 22kW, or on newer S and X models, to 17kw
+Most Teslas have a maximum AC rate of 11kW.
+17kw is available on newer S and X. On “classic” Model S, this can be as much as to 22kW.

 - What you’re plugged into – depending on what you’re plugged into, you may charge as slow as 2kW from a domestic socket up to the full rate of your car’s onboard charger on 3-phase chargers and sockets – we’ll cover this in more detail below.